13 Jul Work is a mess

 It’s going to get weirder.

-I said this to my cousin Zack, who left New York City and has been working from his parents’ home for over four months.
+I said this to my cousin Zack, who left New York City and has been working from his parents’ home for months.

 “Somehow just knowing things are weird makes it… easier,” Zack said with a laugh and audible sigh.